myfriendsloveme/myfriendsloveme.github.io/index.md

 [8:02 AM] I woke up with no pain this morning.
 Just a little sad with life.
 I'm supposed to be on meloxicam from now on, but I don't see the point of taking it.
 I have no pain.

 [10:41 AM] I ended up taking meloxicam.
 I changed my mental pain from 4 to 5 and physical pain from 0.5 to 1.0.
 I'm even unhappier now.
 There is stiffness in my lower body, and my muscles are noticeably tight.
 I hate admitting it, but maybe these are just signs of aging, as the sports doctor mentioned.
 I'm 27 now.
 The latter half of the twenties.
-I should be in the decline from peak physcial shape.
+I should be in the decline from peak physical shape.
 It's only natural, and I hate that so much.

 [5:05 PM] I talked in length with my best friend's girlfriend, Kaya.
 She is a dear friend of mine, who happens to receive professional therapy.
 She is is very knowledgeable of what I'm going through and convinced me to search for a therapist.
 And by this time, I was already feeling a lot of mental pain (changed the number from 5 to 6 now).
 The girl of my romantic interest, seemingly has forgiven me for the crime I committed.
 But now, she seems to have interest in another guy.
 Being a petty and jealous and awful human being that I am, this was a just a straight up crucification of mental health for me.